-- B.S. with Departmental Honors, Mechanical Engineering, University of Memphis.
-Project: Thesis: Using Adaptive Optics to Mitigate the Effects of Turbulence in Non-traditional Optics Systems
+- B.S. with Departmental Honors, Mechanical Engineering, University of Memphis

-Amanda D. Smith is an energy systems researcher at Pacific Northwest National Laboratory who serves as an Adjunct Associate Professor of Mechanical Engineering at the University of Utah, Director of the Site-Specific Energy Systems Laboratory group, Associate Editor of Sustainable Energy Technologies and Assessments, and advisor to the University of Utah ASHRAE Student Branch.
+Amanda D. Smith is a Senior Scientist at Project Drawdown focusing on climate solutions for buildings and energy systems who also serves as an Adjunct Associate Professor of Mechanical Engineering at the University of Utah.
+She previously served as a professor in the Department of Mechanical Engineering, as an energy systems researcher at Pacific Northwest National Laboratory, and as a senior energy analyst at SOCOTEC USA.
 She has expertise in distributed and alternative energy systems, building energy modeling, and quantifying the environmental impacts of energy conversion.